Microgreen Blackout Period for the Home Grower

 Also, the weight forces the tiny seedling to anchor itself in the soil.
 This produces a stronger and better-rooted plant.

-Don't worry, the plants are strong and can deal with the weight.
+Don’t worry; the plants are strong and can handle weight.
 Think about weeds that can grow up through asphalt.

-Five pounds is like nothing for the hundreds of plants growing below the tray cover.
+Five pounds is nothing for the hundreds of plants growing below the tray cover.

 In fact, if left long enough, the plants will push the weight right off the tray!